Mimicking an It\^{o} process by a solution of a stochastic differential equation: Guiding example

 \section{Guiding example}

-\gbmarginpar{I messed with the spacing around the section title to preserve the page breaks} To motivate the results that follow, we first sketch a mimicking result for discrete-time processes.
-This setting illustrates the main ideas of our \gbmarginpar{Is ``methodology'' redundant here?} proof methodology without the technical complications of continuous time.
+To motivate the results that follow, we first sketch a mimicking result for discrete-time processes.
+This setting illustrates the main ideas of our proof methodology without the technical complications of continuous time.